grindsa/acme2certifier/docs/certifier.md

   ]
 ```

-## Passing a profileID from client to server
+## Passing a profile_id from client to server

-The handler makes use of the [header_info_list feature](header_info.md) allowing an acme-client to specify a profileID to be used during certificate enrollment.
+The handler makes use of the [header_info_list feature](header_info.md) allowing an acme-client to specify a profile_id to be used during certificate enrollment.
 This feature is disabled by default and must be activate in `acme_srv.cfg` as shown below

 ```config
 [Order]